| American Journal of Chinese Medicine,

 that Cordyceps sp. exhibits antitumor, antiviral, and many

+other biological activities.
 In 1989, Shiao et al. identified several

 compounds including fatty acids, adenosine,